lyz-code/blue-book/docs/devops/bandit.md

               - id: python-bandit-vulnerability-check
         ```

+        bandit takes a lot of time to run, so it slows down too much the
+        commiting, therefore it should be run only in the CI.

 * Github Actions: Make sure to check that the correct python version is applied.

     !!! note "File: .github/workflows/security.yml"